learning-zone/css-basics/scss-questions.md

 ## Q. ***What are the SCSS basic features?***

+### **1. Variables**

-**i) Variables**: Variables are useful for things like colors, fonts, font sizes, and certain dimensions, as you can be sure always using the same ones.
+Variables are useful for things like colors, fonts, font sizes, and certain dimensions, as you can be sure always using the same ones.
 Variables in SCSS start with `$` sign

 **SCSS Style**